seban-slt/w3-32K_writer/readme.md

 The program is ready to work.
 The available commands are:

-“?”, “HELP” --> show list of commands
+`“?”, “HELP” -->`  show list of commands
-“DOS” --> exit to DOS
+`“DOS” -->` exit to DOS
-“CLS” --> clear the screen
+`“CLS” -->` clear the screen
-“DIR” --> shows the directory of disk (default filespec is D:*.*, but it is possible to type anything, e.g. “DIR H4:*.XEX” “LOAD dev:filename.ext” --> loads the selected file from selected device, e.g. “LOAD D8:SFDN.XEX” “PROG” --> starts the programming/writing module (the next instructions will show on new screen) “VERIFY” --> verifies the content of buffer with the SRAM content on cartridge.
+`“DIR” -->` shows the directory of disk (default filespec is D:*.*, but it is possible to type anything, e.g. “DIR H4:*.XEX” `“LOAD dev:filename.ext” -->` loads the selected file from selected device, e.g. “LOAD D8:SFDN.XEX” `“PROG” -->` starts the programming/writing module (the next instructions will show on new screen) `“VERIFY” -->` verifies the content of buffer with the SRAM content on cartridge.
 The data buffer is compared, but also the proper boot-loader code must present to start the verification procedure.

+The user data buffer is $7f00, the `*.xex` loader uses one page, so $100+$7F00 is $8000 the size of SRAM that is present in the cartridge.

 The Loader
 ----------